-Ashlea’s practice is driven by the complexity of matters and spans numerous practice areas.
-Her cases involve multi-faceted commercial litigation—most often with multiple parties.
+Ashlea’s practice is driven by the complexity of matters and a rigorous devotion to detail.
+Spanning numerous practice areas, her cases involve multi-faceted, multi-jurisdictional commercial litigation—most often with multiple parties.
 Ashlea excels at fact-intensive, meaningful cases, such as:

-– mass actions, where hundreds and thousands of people band together against large corporations to recover for personal injuries, property damage, or financial losses;
+– large-scale products liability litigation, representing hundreds and thousands of people against multi-national corporations to recover for personal injuries, property damage, or financial losses;

-– adversary actions to recover money for bankruptcy estates to pay back creditors after corporate malfeasance has defrauded the masses, including claims for fraudulent transfers, aiding and abetting, breach of fiduciary duties, conspiracy, re-characterizing debt instruments as equity, equitable subordination, products liability, and director/officer liability; and
+– adversary actions to recover money for bankruptcy estates to pay back creditors after corporate malfeasance has defrauded a mass group of individuals, including claims for fraudulent transfers, aiding and abetting, breach of fiduciary duties, conspiracy, re-characterizing debt instruments as equity, equitable subordination, and director/officer liability;

-– Wrongful death actions caused by negligence, complacency, and a failure to care; often times the victims of these atrocious acts are those most in need of our protection, including the mentally ill, low income, and elderly.
+– wrongful death actions caused by negligence, complacency, and a failure to care; often the victims of these atrocious acts are those most in need of our protection.

 Many of Ashlea’s cases are nation-wide litigations where she works with teams of highly regarded co-counsel in multi-district litigations in both state and federal court.
-Ashlea has managed the day-to-day responsibilities of over 60 class and mass actions.
+Ashlea specializes in cases involving highly complex, often novel scientific and medical issues.
+She has managed the day-to-day responsibilities of over 60 mass action suits

-Ashlea has an AV-preeminent rating with Martindale-Hubbell and in 2014 Ashlea was named one of Missouri Lawyers’ Weekly’s Up and Coming Lawyers, an award recognizing litigators under age 40 who demonstrate excellence in the legal profession and in their commitment to their communities.
-In 2015 and 2016, Ashlea was named a Rising Star by the Kansas City Business Journal.
-Ashlea has been named as a Kansas and Missouri Super Lawyer in 2015, 2016 and 2017.
+In 2014 Ashlea was named one of Missouri Lawyers’ Weekly’s Up and Coming Lawyers, an award that recognizes litigators under age 40 who demonstrate excellence in the legal profession and in their commitment to their communities.
+Ashlea has been named a Rising Star by the Kansas City Business Journal every year since 2015.

 Wirth, et al. v.
 Phillips 66, Southwest Aviation, Ascent Aviation, and Amigos Aviation.
 Ashlea represented the family of a flight nurse who lost her life when an air ambulance crashed after it was mis-fueled with jet fuel instead of aviation gas.
 A confidential settlement was reached.